Site Quantities — How Calculations Work

 Simple Example

-You have 3 bottles of a cleaner, each 1 gallon, and the SDS shows it contains 15% acetone:
+You have 3 bottles of a cleaner, each 1 gallon, and the SDS shows it contains an exact 15% acetone:

 - Total item quantity = 1 gal × 3 = 3 gallons